The Rover P6, 1963-1977

 The car was spotted by one of our Tasmanian Rover group members sitting in the Launceston yard of the dealer who had traded it.

-The estimated number of kilometres it has travelled is 240,000 having done two trips to Queensland towing a caravan, amongst other trips.
+The estimated number of kilometres it had travelled was 240,000 having done two trips to Queensland towing a caravan, amongst other trips.

 The car was assembled in New Zealand during the period of Free Trade agreement between Australia and New Zealand, some 1,800* Complete Knocked Down P6Bs from UK were assembled in Nelson NZ and exported to Australia.
-Under the RTA as much “local content” was used in Rover assembly.
-So, this car has a non UK production body colour, French Blue, which was also used by Nelson plant for a number of other British Leyland cars assembled at that time, including Triumph Stags.
+Under the FTA as much “local content” was used in Rover assembly.
+So, this car has a non UK production body colour, French Blue, which was also used by Nelson plant for a number of other British Leyland cars assembled at that time, including Triumph Stags and Jaguar XJ6.